mls-m5/snake-ai/README.md

 Todo:
-Make the snake follow a outdated position of the tail position so it does not catch up with itself
+[x] Make the snake follow a outdated position of the tail position so it does not catch up with itself
+[ ] Handle cases when the apple spawns between the tail and the head